jvfe/metamage_latch/README.md

 # metamage

-metamage is a workflow for taxonomic classification, assembly, binning and annotation of long-read metagenomics datasets.
+metamage is a workflow for taxonomic classification, assembly, binning and annotation of short-read metagenomics datasets.
 It's composed of:

 - MEGAHIT for assembly
 - MetaQuast for assembly evaluation